The online MANUKA TRANSLATIONAL NUTRIGENOMICS™ course

 This module takes complex biochemical concepts and simplifies them to the needs of the clinician.
 The first part of this module describes the biochemical story underpinning each of the genes we will be introducing in this course.
 In the second part, we will be addressing the various ways in which nutrients play an integral part in these biochemical pathways.

-Nutrigenetics of food responsiveness – Dr Yael Joffe
+Nutrigenetics of Food Responsiveness – Dr Yael Joffe

-The genetics of weight management and obesity – Dr Yael Joffe
+Genetics of weight management and obesity – Dr Yael Joffe

 Ethical issues and behavioural change in nutrigenomic testing – Dr Yael Joffe

 As nutrigenetic testing becomes more affordable and available, it is important that equal attention is paid to the ethical, legal, and social aspects of nutrigenomics testing.
 In addition, you will understand how genetic tests differ and how this impacts the way you will interact with a client.

 Supplement decision-making for the nutrigenomics clinician – Dr Christine Houghton